brainy-bug/brainy-bug/README.md

 ### Hi there 👋, I'm Abdulrasheed

 ## 🧐 About <a name = "about"></a>
-I'm a passionate Frontend developer having one year of experience in fronend web development.
+I'm a passionate Frontend developer having one year of experience in frontend web development.
 Love to write code and build useful tools with my skills.
 Always learning and exploring new things.

 - 🌱 I’m currently learning **Tailwindcss** and **Reactjs**
 - 👯 I’m looking to collaborate on **web-based projects**